tektutor/devops-march-2022/Day1/README.md

 # Docker Overview

 ## Boot Loaders
-   - Boot loader system utility gets installed in MBR(Master Boot Record) of your Hard Disk
+   - Boot loader system utility that gets installed in MBR(Master Boot Record) of your Hard Disk
-   - Whenever the system is booted, CPU kind of initiates BIOS and BIOS after system self-test it instructs the CPU to run the Boot Loader
+   - Whenever the system is booted, once BIOS system self-test is complete, it instructs the CPU to run the Boot Loader
    - Boot Loader then scans your hard disk looking for any OS
-   - In case Boot Loader detects more than one OS installed on your system it then give a menu for you to choose which OS you wish to boot into GRUB version 1 version 2
+   - In case Boot Loader detects more than one OS installed on your system it then gives a menu for you to choose which OS you wish to boot into Examples below are 2 popular opensource Boot Loaders GRUB version 1 version 2
    LILO (Linux Loaders)

 ## Virtualization
-  - Hypervisor
-  - Hypervisor is a general term that refers to Virtualization software
+  - Hypervisor refers to Virtualization software
+  - are of two types
+    Type - 1 ( runs on Bare metal - suitable for Workstations/Servers that are meant to host multiple VMs ) Type - 2 ( runs on Desktop/Workstations - suitable for your personal/official Laptops or primary work machine that has OS )
   - with this technology
-      - you can boot many OS side by side on the same PC/Desktop/Workstation/Server
+      - you can boot many OS side by side on the same PC/Desktop/Workstation/Server simultaneously
-      - is a combination of Hardware + Software
+      - is a combination of Hardware + Software technology
   - Processors that supports Virtualization feature Intel
       - VT-X
     AMD
       - AMD-V
+  - With HyperThreading(Intel) or AMD CMT (Clustered Multi-threading Enabled)
+       - Intel/AMD Processor supports running 2 to 4 threads parallely
+       - i.e each Physical CPU core will be seen as 2 virtual cores or in some latest processors as 4 virtual cores
+       - hence if you have a Server Grade Processor with 512 cores, it may give you 512 x 2 = 1024 virtual cores or 512 x 4 = 2048 cores depending on the Processor available on the Server

+  - Virtual Machines are assigned with Virtual Cores( aka Logical cores )
-  - Heavy weight
+  - Heavy weight technology
-      - Virtual Machines or the Guest OS they require dedicated hardware resources
+      - Each Virtual Machines(VM) or the Guest OS requires dedicated hardware resources
         - Dedicated CPU cores
         - Dedicated RAM
         - Dedicated Storage

-  - If you have a Processor that support Virtualization, you need to ensure that the virtualization feature is enabled in the BIOS.
+  - If you have a Processor that supports Virtualization, you need to ensure that the virtualization feature is enabled in the BIOS.

-  - How many Virtual Machine(Guest OS)
+  - How many Virtual Machine(Guest OS) can be created in a PC/Workstation/Server
       - is limited by the Hardware resources available in the system
-      - Primary factor is Processor( no of cpu cores in the Processor )
+      - Primary factor is Processor( i.e number of cpu cores in the Processor )
-      - Amount of Random Access Memory available
+      - Amount of Random Access Memory(RAM) available in the system
-      - Storage ( Hard Disk capacity )
+      - Storage ( Hard Disk capacity ) available in the system

   - Some vendor spectific virtualization softwares VMWare